Prassi07/Prassi07.github.io/_projects/250explodroid.md

 collection: projects
 youtubeId: "bSsTSEbaySQ"
 year: "May 2017 - Jul 2018"
-project_type: "Research"
+project_type: "Internship"
 ---

-This robot was built as part of the research work conducted in Microsoft Innovation Lab as interns.
+This robot was built as part of the internship work conducted in Microsoft Innovation Lab.
 The robot was inspired by the [TurtleBot](https://www.turtlebot.com/){:target="_blank"}, mainly to serve as an cost-effective substitute.
 The robot runs on Robot Operating System(ROS) and is equipped with different sensors.
 <img src="/images/explodroid.JPG" style="border-radius:2%" />